proffapt/code-runner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a script written in bash, which compiles the code file and run it for you and delete other junk files if created during the process of compilation, all this with one command.
+This is a script, which compiles the code file and run it for you and delete other _junk_ files if created during the process of compilation, all this with one command for all the languages supported by it.
+No more remembering different arguments for different compilers to compile, execut and debug the code.

 <p align="right">(<a href="#top">back to top</a>)</p>